BINF-6310L-8310L-Spring25/Problem_Set_08_Markov_1/README.md

 If you start at the base T, what is the probability that the state will be any other state than T after 400 mutational events.
 Use the matrix math for this, which may require the ```expm``` package.

 ## Question C.4
-After 10,000 mutational events, what base(s) are you most likely to end up at for starting at
+After 10,000 mutational events, what base(s) are you most likely to end up for each of the starting bases:
 - A
 - T
 - C